maxbethge/MMM-AccuWeatherForecastDeluxe/README.md

 # MMM-AccuWeatherForecastDeluxe

+This is a fork to attempt to correct the hourly forecast.

 This is a [MagicMirror²](https://magicmirror.builders) module that displays current, hourly and daily forecast information using data from the [AccuWeather](https://www.accuweather.com).

 | Tiled Layouts | Bars Layout (daily forecast only) |